ishikawa-group/python_basic_tutorial/python_basic.md

 print(b)
 print(c)
 ```
-* In python, you can define variables in one line as
+* You can define variables in one line, as
 ```python {cmd}
 a, b = 1, 2
 print(a)